 Karen is also Project Director of the Carolina Family Engagement Center (CFEC), a statewide effort funded through a U.S. Department of Education grant to grow and support the engagement of families from underserved populations in their local schools and the educational success of their children.
 As CFEC Project Director, Karen has overall responsibility for the work of the Center, to include CFEC staff oversight, network coordination with partner organizations, managing development and implementation of CFEC family engagement initiatives, and overseeing CFEC training, outreach, and resource development and implementation.
 Karen serves on the national Statewide Family Engagement Center Advisory Board.

-A member of the SC-SIC staff since December 2004, SC-SIC Digital and Web Director Claudia Parnell directs all SC-SIC and Carolina Family Engagement Center (CFEC) websites, publications, social media, and technical communications and information, all well as the website for the the Center for Educational Partnerships (CEP) housed in the University of South Carolina College of Education.
-She is the analyst behind the online School Improvement Council membership database, Member Network, and serves as editor and designer of the SC-SIC newsletter, Council News, a winner of the SC Chapter of the National School Public Relations Association's "Rewards for Excellence" award.
+A member of the SC-SIC staff since December 2004, SC-SIC Digital & Web Director Claudia Parnell manages the SC-SIC website, publications, social media, technical communications, and information.
+She is the analyst behind the online School Improvement Council membership database, Member Network, and serves as editor and designer of the SC-SIC newsletter, Council News.